daniielg8/Arduino-Water-Cooler/README.md

 ### System can exit this state in several ways:
 * Exits upon toggle of the Start/Stop button (enters DISABLED state)
 * Exits upon press of the Reset button if water-level threshold is satisfied (enters IDLE state)

+## Demonstration Video of States

+visit the [demo of the states](https://youtu.be/uywrXzvMU14) on youtube!